Hirosukee/YukkuriManju/README.md

 # YukkuriManju
-The mod add eatable yukkuri manju for minecraft 1.7.10.
+This mod adds eatable yukkuri manju to your minecraft.
+the manjus that will be added are reimu and marisa.
+the mod is now available for 1.7.10.

 ## Recipe